hash-brow/cs422/HW2/report.md

 ## Implementation Details

+Part A code is contained in `predictor.cpp` and `predictor.h`.
+All predictors are derived from the base class `Predictor` and the actual prediction logic is implemented in an overloaded `operator+`.
+SAg, GAg and gshare results are passed to the hybrid predictors as a `std::optional` in the `data_t` struct.
+To reconfigure the sizes of the tables and/or the counters, relevant constants in `predictor.h` should be modified.

 The final results are reported on a server with 8 threads, and 32 GB RAM.
 The processor used is - AMD EPYC-Milan Processor

 All the fractions have been listed as percentages.
 <div style="page-break-after: always;"></div>

+## Results Explanation - Part A

+We will have a brief look at the various predictors, starting from worst to best.

+The overall worst is of course FNBT, as it does not really learn anything - it can only be successful in certain specific scenarios.
+One would expect the majority of branches in a program to be from loops, and if the loops have a large iterations/exits ratio and the conditional branch is backward FNBT can work decently well.
+For eg., the backward misprediction rate for FNBT + 456.hmmer is <1% despite a significant number of backward branches.
+Obviously generating such code is a huge constraint and is generally not feasible from the compiler's standpoint.

+The next worst predictors are GAg, gshare and the bimodal predictor.
+Which one works better depends on the specific benchmark.
+It is clear why bimodal is not such a good predictor, as it can only predict branches which have a high degree of certainty towards a certain outcome.
+Even then, for example in a loop which exits after 5 iterations, the bimodal predictor will have a misprediction every 5'th time, whereas any history-based predictor will not.

+Obviously using global history will help certain kind of branches, whereas there will be branches which will highly correlate with their local history instead of the global one.
+The usual trend of misprediction rates is `GAg > gshare >> SAg`.
+From this, we hypothesize that most branches correlate more with their local histories than global ones.
+GAg and gshare have similar misprediction rates - however as gshare avoids aliasing, i.e because of the XOR it can differentiate b/w branches with the same history, it is slightly better than GAg on average.

+SAg maintains the local history of branches in a table which allows for an accurate record of the local histories with very low aliasing.
+This combined with our hypothesis explains why SAg is clearly better than GAg and gshare.

+The hybrid predictors are the most accurate, as one would expect.
+The majority predictor is the worst amongst the three, and is sometimes even worse than SAg - this is expected as gshare and GAg will produce somewhat similar results.
+What was surprising to us is that the majority predictor still works fairly well, which would mean that gshare and GAg mispredictions are often on different kind of branches.

+As an example, we can look at 403.gcc.
+The misprediction rates are `SAg = 5%, GAg = 15%, gshare = 9%, majority = 5.4%`.
+This is an extreme example, but nevertheless we can see that gshare performs much better than GAg, which shows that aliasing is a big issue for certain applications, and that also explains why a simple majority works pretty well despite GAg and gshare having the same fundamental idea.

+The hybrid b/w SAg and GAg and the tournament predictor have similar results.
+For the former, we update the meta-table only when SAg and GAg have different outcomes.
+This seems the obvious way to us.

+However, upon doing this with the tournament predictor, i.e updating all 3 meta-tables simulatenously but updating a table only when the two predictors it is comparing have unequal predictions, we achieved results better than the given reference output.
+To match with the reference output, we have changed our implementation to update all 3 tables irrespective of whether the predictors a meta-table is comparing have equal results.

+This has given slightly worse results.
+As the logic b/w the SAG + GAg hybrid and the tournament predictor is now fundamentally different, there is not much point trying to compare their mostly similar results.
+They both work better than a simple majority as they are able to learn the most suitable predictor for every branch.

+## Results Explanation - Part B

 ## Benchmark Results